 Intensively produced animal products are not good for us, the environment or the animals themselves.
-That is why a lot of people are opting out and only eating organic and outdoor grass fed produce.
-Even free range animals have to killed to produce meat.
-So lots of others are taking themselves out of that food chain completely.
-By going vegetarian or vegan.
+That is why a lot of people are opting out and only eating organic and outdoor grass-fed produce.
+But even free range animals have to killed to produce meat so lots of others are taking themselves out of that food chain completely by going vegetarian or vegan.

 Start on the evening before:

 Put all the following ingredients into a slow cooker.